Algorithm Configuration for Structured Pfaffian Settings: Online learning

-\begin{proofoutline} The key idea is to use an appropriate surrogate loss function which well approximates the true loss function, but is dispersed and therefore can be learned online.
+\begin{proof} {\bf Technical overview}.
+The key idea is to use an appropriate surrogate loss function which well approximates the true loss function, but is dispersed and therefore can be learned online.
 We then connect the regret of the learner with respect to the surrogate loss with its regret w.r.t.\ the true loss.

 We consider an $\epsilon$-grid of $\lambda$ values.
 For each round $t$, to construct the surrogate loss function, we sample a uniformly random point from each interval $[\lambda_{\text{min}} + k\epsilon, \lambda_{\text{min}} + (k + 1)\epsilon]$ and compute the surrogate loss $h^{(\epsilon)}_\lambda(P)$ at that point, and use a linear interpolation between successive points.
 By Theorem \ref{thm:rosset1}, this has an error of at most $\cO(\epsilon^2)$, which implies the regret gap with the true loss is at most $\cO(\epsilon^2T)$ when using the surrogate function.